w3f/messaging/ADVERSARY.md

 #### Network level
 - The adversary may select arbitrary participants of the network and observe all of their outgoing and incoming messages.
-- The adversary is unable to control all but one node in the network.
+- The adversary is unable to control all but its own nodes in the network.

 #### Cryptography
 - The adversary has no access quantum computers which means that classical complexity-theoretic hardness assumptions apply.